-

 - Utility or Miscellaneous = U

-- Changing a furniture retail store/Mercantile (Occupancy M) to a fitness gym/Assembly (Occupancy A) would reclassify the identified space to a new Occupancy Group "A".
+- Changing a furniture retail store/Mercantile (Occupancy M) to a fitness gym/Assembly (Occupancy A) would reclassify the space into a new Occupancy Group "A".

 BUILDING DEPARTMENT PERMITS;